 What exactly are the notes of the violin?
-What sounds are produced by this primordial string quartet instrument?
-These questions may seem blatantly misleading, but they are in reality essential to understanding this instrument.
+Which sounds are produced by this primordial string quartet instrument?
+These questions may seem blatantly misleading.
+They are in reality essential to understanding this instrument.
 Whether you are a beginner violinist or simply curious to learn more on the topic, this article gives a more in-depth look into the notes of the violin.

 Notes of the violin